hakavlad/nohang/README.md

 Also look at [Why are low memory conditions handled so badly?](https://www.reddit.com/r/linux/comments/56r4xj/why_are_low_memory_conditions_handled_so_badly/) (discussion with 480+ posts on r/linux).

 ## Solution

 - Use of [earlyoom](https://github.com/rfjakob/earlyoom).
-This is a very lightweight OOM preventer written in C.
+This is a simple and very lightweight OOM preventer written in C (the best choice for emedded and old systems).
+It has a minimum dependencies and can work with oldest kernels.
 - Use of [oomd](https://github.com/facebookincubator/oomd).
 This is a userspace OOM killer for linux systems whitten in C++ and developed by Facebook.
-- Use of nohang.
+Needs Linux 4.20+.
+- Use of nohang (maybe this is a good choice for modern desktops and servers if you need fine tuning).
+The tools listed above may work at the same time on one computer.

 ## Some features